 - Carefully fold in the flour with a large metal spoon then spread the mixture over the base of the baking tray.
 The mixture should be about 1cm thick.
 Place in the oven for about 10 minutes or until golden brown.

 - When it comes out of the oven place the base of the paper on a damp tea towel and cover the top of the sponge with a dry one.
 This helps ensure that the base stays moist and will be easier to roll.

 - When the sponge has cooled you can then add the filling!

-Depending on your choice you can do a variety of fillings but in this recipe we are explaining two options .. you can then invent your own dependng on your personal favourites!
+Depending on your choice you can do a variety of fillings but in this recipe, we are explaining two options .. you can then invent your own depending on your personal favourites!

-- Spread some of the butter cream over the entire sponge, then carefully roll it up, peeling the paper off the back as you go.
+- Spread some of the buttercreams over the entire sponge, then carefully roll it up, peeling the paper off the back as you go.

 - Place the log on a serving platter and then spread the rest of the buttercream over the top and ends.

-- Drizzle the licqueur over the base of the sponge.
+- Drizzle the liqueur over the base of the sponge.

-- Melt the 200g of chocolate over a bain barie and when melted, pour a little onto some non-stick paper to make a plaque of about 10cm by 5cm and place in the fridge.
-Meanwhile whisk the rest of the melted chocolate into the butter cream and leave to cool again.
+- Melt the 200g of chocolate over a bain-marie and when melted, pour a little onto some non-stick paper to make a plaque of about 10cm by 5cm and place in the fridge.
+Meanwhile, whisk the rest of the melted chocolate into the buttercream and leave it to cool again.

 Other flavour variations you might like to try …